Economic Growth, Cycles and Policy

 • Within the crypto-markets:

-• as a relatively stable trading and settlment asset
+• as a relatively stable trading and settlement asset

-• as a collateral and liquidy in DeFi (decentralized finance) -as a place to "park" value between more volatile positions
+• as a place to "park" value between more volatile positions

 • Beyond crypto-markets: